zakkar/IKA/README.md

 class BombermanBaseBomb : Contain the basic behaviour related to the bomb (OnUse, OnExplodeStart etc)

-class BombermanWall : It's the base class for walls and contain an enum for each type of wall (Destructable and normal)
+class BombermanBaseWall : It's the base class for walls and contain an enum for each type of wall (Destructable and normal)

 class BombermanBasePickupItem : Suppose to contain the basic behaviour for upgrades (OnPickup etc) (Still empty)